 Depending on wearer usage patterns, our inserts can last from six months to three years.

-Handcrafted in the USA, Corefit Orthotics are specifically designed to relieve the discomfort experienced by plantar fasciitis, heel spur and arch pain sufferers.
+Handcrafted in the USA, Corefit Custom Insoles® are specifically designed to relieve the discomfort experienced by plantar fasciitis, heel spur and arch pain sufferers.

-While our custom moldable orthotics are handcrafted in the USA, they are relatively inexpensive when compared with podiatrists supplied custom fitted orthotics, which can cost between $300 and $500 a pair.
+While Corefit Custom Insoles® are handcrafted in the USA, they are relatively inexpensive when compared with prescription custom orthotics, which can cost up to $600 a pair.

 Yes.